hibbitts-design/.github/profile/README.md

 * Star one or more of my projects on GitHub⭐️
 * Help spread the word about my projects on social media📢

 Interested in financially supporting my open source work?
-I’d be honoured if you pledge the same funds to an open source project of your choice🙏🏻
+I’d be honoured if you pledge the same funds to another open source project of your choice🙏🏻

 ## Connect with me